How do I get a marriage license?

 You will be given three copies of the marriage license, which the official performing the ceremony will complete.
 Instructions for completion and distribution are on the copies of the license.
 If you would like a civil ceremony, please note that there are no justices of the peace in Maryland.
 Only the Clerk of the Circuit Court, or an appointed, designated Deputy Clerk of the Circuit Court, or a judge may perform civil ceremonies.

-In Charles County, the Clerk of the Court and his designated deputies perform civil ceremonies at the Courthouse between the hours of 8:30 a.m. to 4:00 p.m., Monday through Friday, with the exception of Holidays.
+In Charles County, the Clerk of the Court and his designated deputies perform civil ceremonies at the Courthouse between the hours of 9:00 a.m. to 3:00 p.m., Monday through Friday, with the exception of Holidays.
 Appointments are required.
-Upon request, the Clerk of the Court will perform civil marriage ceremonies by the sundial in the Courtyard, weather permitting.
+Upon request, the Clerk of the Court will perform civil marriage ceremonies outside, weather permitting.
 The fee charged for a civil ceremony is $25.00, payable at the time of the ceremony.
 Cash or credit card (Visa and MasterCard) accepted.
 Exact change will speed your transaction.

 Certified Copies of Marriage Licenses